Front-end development design

 - The back-end first checks its cache to see if it already has the required data to return.

-- If there is no cached data, the back-end initiates several requests to the Norce Commerce Services in parallell, based on the specific view of the product.
+- If there is no cached data, the back-end initiates several requests to the Norce Commerce Services in parallel, based on the specific view of the product.
 In this case, three data requests are made:

 GetProduct